rustacean-station/rustacean-station.org/_episodes/interviews/2023-09-29-dave-macleod.md

 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

 Allen Wyma talks with [Dave MacLeod](https://github.com/Dhghomon) about his book ["Learn Rust in a Month of Lunches"](http://mng.bz/OxOO) from Manning.

-Discount code:   au35mac for purchasing the book.
+Rustacean Station discount code for the book: au35mac

 ## Contributing to Rustacean Station